james-hinton/aurora-explorer-lambda-functions/README.md

 # aurora-explorer-lambda-functions

- Code for AWS Lambda functions used in data retrieval, processing, and serving the Aurora Borealis data
+This repository contains the AWS Lambda functions for the Interactive Aurora Borealis Explorer project.
+The primary function within this repository is designed to fetch, process, and store Aurora Borealis forecast data and the Hemispheric Power Index (HPI) data.

+To facilitate this, we employ custom Docker images based on `lambgeo/lambda-gdal` and AWS Lambda's Python runtime environments.